What is acne?

-Acne is not caused by sex or not washing your face enough.
+Acne is not caused by any type of sexual activity or not washing your face enough.
 Doctors don't think your diet has much to do with acne.
 However, milk products and very sugary foods may have a slight effect.

 What are the symptoms of acne?

 Look for several types of bumps on your skin such as: